 Priorities for using the library’s meeting rooms have been established in keeping with the library’s mission and service goals:

-- Library-sponsored programs and those offered by groups and organizations affiliated with the library
+- Library-sponsored programs and those offered by groups and organizations affiliated with the library (CML Foundation and Friends of CML)

 - Town of Lexington departments and committees

-Public use of the library’s meeting rooms must be subordinate to the need to provide a safe, peaceful and respectful environment in which to read and study.
-No use of the meeting rooms will be allowed that is likely to disturb library patrons in their customary use of library facilities, impede library staff in the performance of their duties, or endanger patrons, staff or the library building or collections.
+Public use of the library’s meeting rooms must be subordinate to the need to provide a safe, peaceful, and respectful environment in which to read and study.
+No use of the meeting rooms will be allowed that is likely to disturb library patrons in their customary use of library facilities, impede library staff in the performance of their duties, or endanger patrons, staff, or the library building or collections.

 In allocating the use of meeting rooms, the library and its Board of Trustees shall not discriminate on the basis of the political or religious beliefs of applicant groups, or on any other constitutionally or statutorily prohibited basis.
 The library does not advocate or endorse the viewpoints expressed during meetings or by meeting room users.

-Exceptions to this policy may be made at the discretion of the library Director in consultation with the Board of Trustees as they deem in the best interest of the library and the community.
+Exceptions to this policy may be made at the discretion of the Library Director in consultation with the Board of Trustees as they deem in the best interest of the library and the community.

 Large Meeting Room - Lower Level